Temiloluwa8/Power-BI--Project/README.md

 >+ Target variable for analysis is the Churn Status, helping to identify drivers of customer loss.
 >+ This data forms the foundation for actionable insights aimed at improving loyalty, reducing churn, and boosting overall revenue growth.

+---
+## Analysis Breakdown
+#### Churn Rate:
+> 27% of customers have churned, while 73% are retained, showing room for improvement in customer loyalty.

+#### Contract Type Impact:
+> Customers on month-to-month contracts have the highest churn rates compared to those on one-year and two-year contracts.

+#### Payment Method Influence:
+> Customers using electronic checks churn more often than those using credit cards, mailed checks, or bank transfers.

+#### Service Factors:
+> Lack of tech support and use of fiber optic internet are strongly linked to higher churn rates.

+#### Customer Tenure:
+> New customers and very long-term customers show higher churn rates, suggesting gaps in onboarding and long-term engagement strategies.

+---

 ## Data Visualization